MathGeniusJodie/morewrong.org/output/bayes-theorem-proves-i-m-right-about-ever.md

 One of the most frustrating aspects of reality is that it keeps producing evidence that contradicts our cherished beliefs.
 Thankfully, Bayesian reasoning allows us to elegantly disregard any inconvenient data by assigning it a **low likelihood ratio**.

 For example, say I predict that AI will become sentient in 2027 based on my deep, nuanced understanding of science fiction novels.
-Some "expert" claims AI is nowhere near that level.
+Some “expert” claims AI is nowhere near that level.
 Instead of panicking, I simply update as follows:

 *   My prior belief: **AI will become sentient in 2027 (85%)**
 *   New evidence: "AI researchers disagree."
 P(shoddy evidence | I am right) = **90%**